awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 Specify the headers that you want CloudFront to consider when caching your objects\.
 Select headers from the list of available headers and choose **Add**\.
 To forward a custom header, enter the name of the header in the field, and choose **Add Custom**\.

-For the current limit on the number of headers that you can whitelist for each cache behavior, see [Amazon CloudFront Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_cloudfront) in the *Amazon Web Services General Reference*\.
-To request a higher limit, go to [https://console\.aws\.amazon\.com/support/home\#/case/create?issueType=service\-limit\-increase&limitType=service\-code\-cloudfront\-distributions](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.
+For the current limit on the number of headers that you can whitelist for each cache behavior or to request a higher limit, see [Limits on Custom Headers \(Web Distributions Only\)](cloudfront-limits.md#limits-custom-headers)\.

 ### Object Caching<a name="DownloadDistValuesObjectCaching"></a>